-Section ection Descriptor Section 1 ction 1 Preparing to enter into an agreement legislation and Australia This section outlines the responsibilities of the grape grower and the grape purchaser, how to do due diligence checks, the legislation and Australian Wine Industry Code of Conduct that relates to these transactions.
+Section Descriptor Section 1 Preparing to enter into an agreement This section outlines the responsibilities of the grape grower and the grape purchaser, how to do due diligence checks, the legislation and Australian Wine Industry Code of Conduct that relates to these transactions.
 It also considers how a grape grower can best prepare for a negotiation to ensure the best outcome.
 Section 2 Writing contracts This section outlines the difference between an agreement and a legally binding contract.
 It provides examples of the types of language and clauses contained in wine grape sale agreements, and some of the pitfalls they may pose.
 The use of a Retention of Title clause is explained.
 There is also a checklist of questions for both parties to consider prior to entering into a wine grape sale agreement.
-Section 3 Navigating your way through a dispute independent expert to This section discusses the importance of documentation (written, photos, emails etc.) and the option of involving an independent expert to help navigate disputes to a suitable resolution.
+Section 3 Navigating your way through a dispute This section discusses the importance of documentation (written, photos, emails etc.) and the option of involving an independent expert to help navigate disputes to a suitable resolution.
 It also covers a range of Alternative Dispute Resolution options available and the difference between mediation, expert determination and arbitration.
 Section 4 Payment problems This section discusses issuing a 'letter of demand' and a 'winding up' order.
 It also looks at differences between 'secured' and 'unsecured' creditors and what happens in the event of voluntary administration, liquidation and receivership.
 Appendix 1 Terminology and further information Definitions for commonly used contract terms and a list of websites and other reference sources for further information related to the topics in this document.
-Appendix 2 Appendix 2 Example Personal Property Security Interest clauses and PPSR terminology Examples of clauses that Examples of clauses that can be inserted into a contract to secure payment of the full purchase price.
+Appendix 2 Example Personal Property Security Interest clauses and PPSR terminology Examples of clauses tha amples of clauses that can be inserted into a contract to secure payment of the full purchase price.
 Appendix 3 Vineyard access considerations Vineyard protection pro tocols and other considerations regarding visitors to the vineyard.
 Appendix 4 Marketing your winegrapes A separate worksheet developed by Wine Grape Growers Australia that provides guidelines to growers for adding value to your product and increasing sales in a difficult market.
-Appendix 5 Improving your negotiation outcomes A separate worksheet developed by Wine Grape Growers Australia that gives tips on how to develop your negotiation skills and help you negotiate the best outcome for yourself without compromising the relationship with your supplier.
-Appendix 6 Sample wine grape purchase agreements Currently under develop oment.
+Appendix 5 Improving your negotiation outcomes A separate worksheet developed by Wine Grape Growers Australia that gives tips on how to develop your negotiation skills and help you negotiate the best outcome for yourself without compromising the relationship with your supplier. skills and help you nego skills and help you nego Appendix 6 Sample wine grape purchase agreements Appendix 6 Sample wine grape purchase agreements oment.
 See WGCSA website for updates.

-Appendix 7 Wine Industry Code of Conduct Copy of the Code for you ir reference.
+Copy of the Code for your reference.